Can Extreme Heat Be Affecting Your Plumbing?

 Beat the Heat with One Hour Rooter

 For the most part, temperature-related plumbing problems aren’t preventable.
 They are simply nature taking its toll on aging pipes.
-If you are experiencing slow drains, low water pressure, foul smells or an unexplainable increase in your water bill, there’s a chance you could have a leak or clog thanks to this hot, dry Minnesota summer.
+If you are experiencing slow drains, low water pressure, sweaty pipes, foul smells or an unexplainable increase in your water bill, there’s a chance you could have a leak or clog thanks to this hot, dry Minnesota summer.
+You can read about other common summer plumbing problems here.
 One Hour Rooter is here to help.
 We’re the Twin Cities trusted plumber, offering quick, capable and affordable plumbing services.
 Give us a call today at 612-354-8984 or schedule an appointment online and we’ll pinpoint the source of the issue to get your plumbing system back on track.